-In this article, after explaining what is the SLAT feature in CPU (Processor), we will check whether a processor has SLAT.
+In this article, after explaining what the SLAT in the CPU is, we’ll check to see if a processor supports it.

-The SLAT feature of a CPU is a required system requirement for Hyper-V, which comes as a feature with the Windows 8 operating system.
+The SLAT is a required system requirement for Hyper-V, which comes as a feature with the Windows 8 operating system.

 To enable Hyper-V on Windows 8, your system must have a minimum of 4 GB of RAM and the operating system must be 64-bit.
 However, your computer’s processor must have the SLAT (Second Level Address Translation) feature.